japila-books/spark-sql-internals/docs/hive/HiveTableRelation.md

 ====
 `isPartitioned` is used when:

-* `HiveMetastoreCatalog` is requested to link:HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]
+* `HiveMetastoreCatalog` is requested to HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]

-* link:RelationConversions.adoc[RelationConversions] logical posthoc evaluation rule is executed (on a link:RelationConversions.adoc#apply-InsertIntoTable[InsertIntoTable])
+* RelationConversions.md[RelationConversions] logical posthoc evaluation rule is executed (on a RelationConversions.md#apply-InsertIntoTable[InsertIntoTable])

-* `HiveTableScanExec` physical operator is link:HiveTableScanExec.adoc#doExecute[executed]
+* `HiveTableScanExec` physical operator is HiveTableScanExec.md#doExecute[executed]
 ====